samyachour/PoliticalDebateApp_Backend/README.md

 - our current API version is v1, so all endpoints start with 'http://127.0.0.1:8000/api/v1/'
 - use `%20` for spaces
 - all endpoints are [throttled](https://github.com/samyachour/PoliticalDebateApp_Backend/blob/develop/PoliticalDebateApp/settings.py#L77), so retries should only be done for error codes 408, 502, 503 and 504 (and technically 401 but you would need to refresh your access token first)
+- all endpoint responses are stubbed in a separate [repo](https://github.com/samyachour/PoliticalDebateApp_Stubs) meant to be used as a submodule by the clients.

 ---
 #### DEBATES